camunda/camunda-docs-manual/content/reference/rest/decision-definition/post-evaluate.md

 POST `/decision-definition/{id}/evaluate`

-POST `/decision-definition/key/{key}/evaluate` (evaluates the latest version of decision definition which belongs to no tenant)
+POST `/decision-definition/key/{key}/evaluate` (evaluates the latest version of the decision definition which belongs to no tenant)

 POST `/decision-definition/key/{key}/tenant-id/{tenant-id}/evaluate` (evaluates the latest version of the decision definition for tenant)